magidc/ideavim-dial/README.md

 #### If not specified, basic, number, and date groups are enabled by default.
 Also, specific language groups are enabled by default based on the JetBrains application in use.
 For example, IntelliJ IDEA will enable Java specific transformations, Pycharm will enable Python transformations, etc.

-- `basic`: Boolean values, operators, directions, quotes
+- `basic`: Boolean values, operators, directions
 - `numbers`: Integer, decimal, and scientific notation
 - `dates`: Date and time patterns
 - `java`: Java-specific patterns (visibility, basic types, collections methods, streams, etc.)